-Buchanan Distinguished Professor of American Studies & English
+Buchanan Distinguished Professor of American Studies & English, Emeritus

-Reed has two new books out in 2014: Digitized Lives: Culture, Power and Social Change in the Internet Era.
+Reed's two most recent books are: Digitized Lives: Culture, Power and Social Change in the Internet Era.
 (NY and London: Routledge Press, June 2014), a book examining the politics of digital culture formations in terms of their impact of social justice in the US and globally, and Robert Cantwell and the Literary Left (U of Washington P, August 2014), a critical study of a proletarian novelist of the 1930s from the Northwest.
-He is currently collecting articles for a collection on "Digital Humanities and Social Movements."

 Recent articles include a piece on the decolonizing environmental justice cultural logic in the work Leslie Silko that appeared in MELUS and several articles focusing on cultural forces within international peace movements.
-An essay on "protest as aesthetic expression" will appear soon in Protest Cultures: A Companion from Berghahn Press.
+An essay on "protest as art" appeared in Protest Cultures: A Companion Berghahn Press, 2016.
 A few of Reed's articles available online include ones on apartheid and popular music, environmental justice criticism, and digitizing protest art.

 Reed has been a Visiting Scholar at the Center for Cultural Studies of the University of California, Santa Cruz, a Fulbright Senior Lecturer at the JFK Institute for North American Studies in Berlin, Germany, and a Mellon Fellow at Wesleyan University.